 - 1 12-oz salmon fillets, about 1-inch thick

 - 2 tablespoons chopped fresh parsley for garnish

-- Remove the salmon from the marinade and place skin side down on the baking sheet.
-Pour the marinade into a small saucepan.
-Transfer the baking sheet with the salmon to the oven and broil 6-8 minutes, or until fish flakes easily when tested with a fork.
-Do not over cook.
+- Brush some of the syrupy glaze over the top of the salmon.
+Transfer the baking sheet with the salmon to the oven and banke 8-11 minutes, or until fish flakes easily when tested with a fork..
+When tested with a meat thermometer the center of the fillet should register 135°F. Do not over cook (see notes).

 - To serve, transfer the salmon fillet to a serving platter and spoon some of the reduced marinade sauce over the top and garnish with the chopped fresh parsley.

 - Don’t marinate the salmon too long.
 You only need 30 to 45 minutes for this bourbon marinated salmon.
 If you leave the fish in the marinade too long then the acids in the marinade will “cook” the salmon and the texture will be “off”.

 - Make sure you boil the marinade.
 You don’t want to reuse a marinade as a sauce unless you kill all the potential pathogens.
 Not only will boiling the marinade make it safe to use, it will reduce the liquid and turn it into a thick, sticky glaze.